oma576/Cybersecurity-Portfolio/README.md

 ## 📂 About This Portfolio

-This portfolio features projects completed as part of multiple certification programs, including **Google**, **Microsoft**, and other self-directed learning, with tools such as:
+This portfolio features projects completed, and other self-directed learning, with tools such as:

 - **Wireshark**, **Nmap** — for network security and vulnerability analysis
 - **Kali Linux**, **Metasploit** — for penetration testing and ethical hacking